 Finding accommodation in Dublin is a breeze.
 The city has plenty of amazing hotels, particularly ones with panoramic bars, infinity pools, and Michelin-starred restaurants.
 Honestly, you can find everything but the kitchen sink in the capital – no matter the cost!
-So, see below for the best hotels in Dublin for 2022.
+So, see below for the best hotels in Dublin.

 This list includes Dublin hotels at every price point.
 They are categorized as follows: